srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. In the editor, update the values of the `{YOUR-ID}` and `{YOUR-LOCATION}` variables.

-    In the sample below, you need to set `{YOUR-ID}` to the Unique ID you created at the start of this course - i.e. **CAH191211**, and set `{YOUR-LOCATION}` to the location that makes sense for your resources.
+    Referencing the sample below as an example, you need to set `{YOUR-ID}` to the Unique ID you created at the start of this course - i.e. **CAH191211**, and set `{YOUR-LOCATION}` to the location that makes sense for your resources.

     ```bash
     #!/bin/bash